roma-lukashik/animal-avatar-generator/README.md

 </div>

 Generate SVG avatars on client side from a string seed.
-As long as the same version of the library used it always returns the same avatar for the corresponding seed.
+As long as the same version of the library is used it always returns the same avatar for the corresponding seed.

 <a href="https://roma-lukashik.github.io/animal-avatar-generator/">Live example</a>